“Sanctuary, on a personal level, is where we perform the job of taking care of our soul.” – Christopher Forrest McDowell

 Beginning Saturday morning, July 25th, tune in for the second weekly episode of The Simple Sophisticate.

-In French, au courant means literally to be“knowing about the newest information, trends, etc. and/or being stylish or current.
+In French, au courant means literally to be in the current, and Webster’s dictionary defines it to mean “knowing about the newest information, trends, etc. and/or being stylish or current.

 Part of living well is being in the know, whether it is being knowledgable of news from around the world or informed of going-ons right in your own community, because it’s not what you think, it’s that you think.
 Each Saturday, tune in to The Simple Sophisticate where I’ll bring your the facts from the week in world and national news, politics, arts, science, style, and wrap up with something extra special for you fellow Francophiles.
 Oh, and for you fellow Bendites, I’ll have something for you too.
 All of the information will enable you to go forth into the weekend ready for an engaging conversation or simply mindful of the most recent current events, from which you can formulate your own opinions.
 So join me each Saturday morning, and in 15 minutes or less you will be au courant.